Last Iterate Convergence in Monotone Mean Field Games: Introduction

 The organization of this paper is as follows: In \cref{sec:prelim}, we review the fundamental concepts of MFGs.
 In \cref{sec:slingshot}, we introduce the PP method and its convergence results.
 In \cref{sec:RMFG}, we present the $\RMD$ algorithm and its convergence properties.
-Finally, in \cref{sec:practical}, we propose a combined approximation method, demonstrating its convergence through experimental validation.
+Finally, in \cref{sec:practical}, we propose a combined approximation method, demonstrating its convergence through experimental validation. \cref{sec:related} provides a review of related works.